yo1dog/vscode-cursor-align/README.md

  Command                                 | Description
 -----------------------------------------|-------------
-Align Cursors                            | Aligns all cursors/selections using spaces.
+Align Cursors                            | Aligns all cursors using spaces.
-Align Cursors (Pad Front)                | Aligns all cursors/selections using spaces, adding padding to the front of selections rather than to the end.
+Align Cursors (Pad Front)                | Aligns all cursors using spaces, adding padding to the front of selections rather than to the end.
-Align Cursors Using Tabs                 | Aligns all cursors/selections using tabs.
+Align Cursors Using Tabs                 | Aligns all cursors using tabs.
-Align Cursors Using Indentation Settings | Aligns all cursors/selections using either spaces or tabs based on the current indentation settings.
+Align Cursors Using Indentation Settings | Aligns all cursors using either spaces or tabs based on the current indentation settings.
 Align Line Last Cursors                  | Aligns the last curor of each line by adding spaces to the front of each line.